dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

     -   **All platforms**

         This requires that any device that is used to access **Exchange Online** is enrolled in Intune and compliant with the policies.
 Any client application that uses **modern authentication** is subject to the conditional access policy.
 If the platform is currently not supported by Intune, access to **Exchange Online** is blocked.

         Selecting the **All platforms** option means that Azure Active Directory applies this policy to all authentication requests, regardless of the platform that is reported by the client application.
 All platforms are required to enroll and become compliant, except for:
-        *	Windows devices are required to be enrolled and compliant, domain joined with on-premises Active Directory, or both.
+        *	Windows devices, which are required to be enrolled and compliant, domain joined with on-premises Active Directory, or both.
 	    * Unsupported platforms like Mac OS.
 However, apps that use modern authentication coming from these platforms is still blocked.

     -   **Specific platforms**

-         Conditional access policy applies to any client app that is using **modern authentication** on the device platforms that you specify.
+         The conditional access policy applies to any client app that is using **modern authentication** on the device platforms that you specify.

-4. Under **Outlook web access (OWA)**, you can choose to allow access to Exchange Online only through the supported browsers: Safari (iOS) and Chrome (Android).
+4. Under **Outlook Web Access (OWA)**, you can choose to allow access to Exchange Online only through the supported browsers: Safari (iOS) and Chrome (Android).
 Access from other browsers is blocked.
 The same platform restrictions that you selected for Application access for Outlook also apply here.

   On **Android** devices, users must enable browser access.
-To do this, the user must enable the “Enable Browser Access” option on the enrolled device as follows:
+To do this, the user must enable the **Enable Browser Access** option on the enrolled device as follows:
   1. Open the **Company Portal app**.
   2. Go to the **Settings** page from the ellipsis (…) or the hardware menu button.
   3. Press the **Enable Browser Access** button.
   4. In the Chrome browser, sign out of Office 365 and restart Chrome.

-  On **iOS** and **Android** platforms, to identify the device that is used to access the service, Azure Active Directory issues a transport layer security (TLS) certificate to the device.
+  On **iOS** and **Android** platforms, to identify the device that is used to access the service, Azure Active Directory issues a Transport Layer Security (TLS) certificate to the device.
 The device displays the certificate with a prompt to the user to select the certificate, as shown in the following screenshots.
 The user must select this certificate before they can continue to use the browser.

   **iOS**